 CAN I PLACE SQUARDLE ON THE HOME SCREEN OF MY PHONE?

 Sure, it'll even get its own snazzy icon!
 First make sure your address bar doesn't have a board code at the end.
 If it does, go to https://fubargames.se/squardle/ instead.
 That way you're not bookmarking the link to a specific board.

 On Android phones or tablets: If your home screen's locked you need to first unlock it: Long press the home screen > Settings > Toggle "Lock Home screen" off.
 Then, if your standard browser is Samsung Internet or Chrome, tap the three dots icon in the top right corner, then select the option "Add to Home Screen".
 If you don't see such an option it's probably because you're on the page in some other app, like Facebook or Twitter.
 Then instead tap the three dots icon (or however the menu button looks in the app you're using) and select the option "Open in [whatever browser you've set as your default]".
 If that browser's Samsung Internet or Chrome, just follow the steps above.
 If not, then I'm going to hope you're tech savvy enough to figure this out yourself?
 If not, become a more tech savvy person by typing "[browser name] add web page to home screen" into Google.

 On an iPhone or iPad: Tap the icon with a right-pointing arrow coming out of a box along the top of the Safari window to open a drop-down menu.
 Then select "Add to Home Screen".
 (At least that's the instructions I found by Googling.)

-WHERE CAN I SEND BUG REPORTS, SUGGESTIONS OR KIND WORDS?
+WHERE CAN I CONTACT YOU, SEND BUG REPORTS, SUGGESTIONS OR KIND WORDS?